isabellaenriquez/bookworm-wannabe/README.md

 # Bookworm Wannabe
 <img height=100rem src="https://github.com/isabellaenriquez/bookworm-wannabe/blob/master/static/BWW-LOGO.png">
 Simple book review website using Flask, Python, SQL (PostgreSQL), Bootstrap, HTML, and CSS.
-Submitted as Project 1 for CS50W (2018 edition).
 Features a database of 5000 books, and use of the <a href="https://www.goodreads.com/api">Goodreads API</a>.

 ## Tools and Technologies